Natte-Z/LoKeramik/README.md

 - *Account* - opens a drop down menu with the following content:
     * Users not in session: *Sign In* and *Sign Up*, leading to respective forms.
     * Users who have signed in: *My Profile* and *Sign Out*.
 Each link leads to their respective pages.
-    * Users with items in their retreat: additionally, *Checkout* is added which directs them to the checkout page.
+    * Users with items in their bag: additionally, *Checkout* is added which directs them to the checkout page.

 #### Footer
 - Clicking on the Instagram icon directs the user to the respective websites on new tabs.